ExtremeFiretop/MerlinAutoUpdate-Router/CONTRIBUTING.md

 ## Contributor Certification

-By submitting a contribution to the official MerlinAU project, you certify that, to the best of your knowledge:
+By submitting a contribution to the official MerlinAU project, you agree that your contribution may be distributed under GPLv3 and the applicable MerlinAU Section 7 Additional Terms.

+You also certify, to the best of your knowledge, that:

 * you created the contribution or otherwise have the right to submit it;
 * you understand that the contribution will be publicly distributed;
-* you agree that it may be distributed under GPLv3 and the applicable MerlinAU Section 7 Additional Terms;
 * you have identified any third-party material included in the contribution and its applicable licensing requirements; and
 * you understand that contributing to MerlinAU does not make an independently maintained derivative an official MerlinAU project.

 ## Documentation Styleguide